fonstok/jfMagnify/README.md

     ```html
     <script src="jquery.jfMagnify.1.0.js"></script>
     ```
-3. This is the default setup in the HTML, but class names can be custimized via arguments in the init function or a data attributes in the parent element.
+3. This is the default setup in the HTML, but class names can be customized via arguments in the init function or a data attributes in the parent element.
     ```html
     <div class="magnify">
 		<div class="magnify_glass"></div>